kafrankowska/innspace_rover/README.md

 >
 > - __rover_description__ - package containing rover description
 >  - __rover_simulation__ - package responsible for defining simulation enviroment
+>  - __rover_localization__ - package meant to integrate rover's odometry system.
+It fuses information coming from wheel encoders, IMU and GPS and it publishes smooth Odometry frames with <mark>odom</mark> which is transfered to <mark>base_link</mark>

 ### rover_description